aidantjiang/blackjack/README.md

 ERROR FIXING

-- to be safe, when first initializing this project, run 'export PYTHONPATH='.'' after you've cd'ed into the blackjack folder
+- to be safe, when first initializing this project, run `export PYTHONPATH='.'` after you've cd'ed into the blackjack folder
-- then, to simulate the reinforcement learning agent, run 'python3 agents/rl_agent.py'
+- then, to simulate the reinforcement learning agent, run `python3 agents/rl_agent.py`
-- to run the pygame, run 'python3 main.py'
+- to run the pygame, run `python3 main.py`